terra-money/docs/docs/dev/spec-market.md

 # Market

-The Market module contains the logic for atomic swaps between Terra currencies (e.g. UST<>KRT), as well as between Terra and Luna (e.g. SDT<>Luna).
+The Market module defines atomic swaps between Terra stablecoins denominations and between Terra and Luna.
+This module ensures an available, liquid market, stable prices, and fair exchange rates between the protocol's assets.

-The ability to guarantee an available, liquid market with fair exchange rates between different Terra denominations and between Terra and Luna is critical for user-adoption and price-stability.

-The price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.
+The price stability of TerraSDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain its peg.

 ## Concepts